GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/kCNDRcHDGun6wfUnEcbJ.jpeg",
 alt="Viz process diagram", width="800", height="479" %}

-- **GPU main thread:** rasters display lists and video frames into GPU texture tiles, and draws compositor frames to the screen.
+- The **GPU main thread** rasters display lists and video frames into GPU texture tiles, and draws compositor frames to the screen.
-- **Display compositor thread:** aggregates and optimizes compositing from each render process, plus the browser process, into a single compositor frame for presentation to the screen.
+- The **Display compositor thread** aggregates and optimizes compositing from each render process, plus the browser process, into a single compositor frame for presentation to the screen.

 Raster and draw generally happen on the same thread,